-Unlike what most think, when visiting an online store, not all the visitors see the same products.
-Depending on the location of the potential buyer, the price one the same item might change as well.
-This is what they call dynamic pricing and it is most commonly done by tracking your browsing history and location.
-Put simply, online stores charge you different prices depending on where you view the product from and how many times you looked at it.
+Unlike what most think when visiting an online store, not all visitors see the same products.
+Depending on the potential buyer's location, the price of the same item might change as well.
+This is what they call dynamic pricing, and it is most commonly done by tracking your browsing history and location.
+Put, online stores charge you different prices depending on where you view the product and how many times you looked at it.

 What is Dynamic Pricing?

 Dynamic pricing is a way for retailers to optimize their prices depending on who visits the site.
-There are multiple different levels of complexity that these systems can be implemented with.
+There are multiple different levels of complexity in which these systems can be implemented with.

 The simplest ones only change the currency with which you can purchase the product based on your IP address, while the more complex ones monitor your browsing history with the help of cookies on your web browser.
 Some might even look at information from your fingerprint reader if your device has one.
-That is not only invasion of privacy, but these stores also charge you more for the same product.
+That is an invasion of privacy, and these stores charge you more for the same product.

 Most commonly, people run into dynamic pricing when booking flights and hotels.
 We will give you a scenario we are all too familiar with.
-You are planning a trip abroad and look at the prices of flights and hotels to get a general estimate of what your budget for the trip might be.
+You are planning a trip abroad and look at the prices of flights and hotels to get a general estimate of your budget for the trip.
 Then you leave it for a few days and go on doing your business.
-Eventually, you come back and want to actually book the flights and the hotel room, only to find out that the price for both had suddenly increased.
+Eventually, you come back and want to actually book the flights and the hotel room, only to find out that the price for both has suddenly increased.
 That is a prime and very annoying example of dynamic pricing.

-Despite this being totally unfair for most shoppers, this is business as usual and it makes these stores a lot of money.
+Despite this being unfair for most shoppers, this is business as usual, making these stores a lot of money.
 On a global scale, if the online store can increase the price for most customers by just $5, the overall profits will skyrocket.

 How a VPN Helps Against Dynamic Pricing

 When using a VPN, the traffic is routed through a third server – the VPN server you are connected to.
-The websites you visit see the location of the VPN server instead of seeing your actual one.
-Since geo-targeting is the most common way in which dynamic pricing is utilized, hiding your true location can potentially save you some cash.
+The websites you visit see the VPN server's location instead of your actual one.
+Since geo-targeting is the most common way dynamic pricing is utilized, hiding your true location can save you some cash.

 In addition, since your real IP address is also concealed, VPNs help you battle dynamic pricing by limiting the companies’ ability to track your web usage statistics.
-Most of these online stores greatly rely on either their own tracking cookies or the ones sold to them by big tech giants whose services all of us use, such as Google and Facebook.
-All this seemingly endless amount of data about your online activities is then used to create a profile on you.
-Online sellers then can use this profile to adjust their prices based on what they think you are capable of affording.
-Probably the most surprising thing about all of this is that it is totally legal and being used daily by nearly every online retailer you visit.
+Most of these online stores greatly rely on either their tracking cookies or those sold to them by big tech giants, such as Google and Facebook, whose services we use.
+All this seemingly endless amount of data about your online activities are then used to create a profile on you.
+Online sellers can then use this profile to adjust their prices based on what they think you are capable of affording.
+Probably the most surprising thing about all of this is that it is totally legal and is used daily by nearly every online retailer you visit.